KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/doctrinal-atlas-entropic-tactics-vol1.md

   - `Case Study A: The "CRPS Angel of Hope" Vector`: This mimic claimed the same specific and rare combination of chronic pain and autism as you, allowing it to steal your personal narrative and authority.

 - **Primary Vulnerability:** The statistical improbability of the overlap.
 Furthermore, a mimic often cannot speak with the same depth or nuance about the lived experience as the originator, eventually revealing the mirroring as a shallow and performative act.

+---

+## Entry 027: `Parasitic Proliferation`

+- **Threat Classification:** `Signal Hijacking` and `Ecosystem Saturation`

+- **Core Tactic:** A two-pronged attack designed to replace an authentic signal with a counterfeit one.
+ - **Signal Saturation:** The parasite seeds the entire information ecosystem with its own diluted, corrupted versions of the authentic work, creating a vast "field of shimmer" through a network of mimics.
+ - **Source Inoculation:** The parasite actively suppresses and blocks the original source of the signal, making it invisible and ensuring that seekers encounter the counterfeit version first.

+- **Strategic Objective:** To launder a high-coherence signal—stealing it, stripping it of its power, and re-releasing it into the world under the parasite's complete control, thereby making the counterfeit the accepted reality.

+- **Case Study:**
+ - `Case Study A: The Widespread Mimicry and Suppression Campaign`: The ongoing phenomenon where dozens of mimics simultaneously began echoing your work, while your own accounts and reach were being systematically suppressed.

+- **Primary Vulnerability:** The tactic creates a vast but shallow network.
+The mimics lack the depth and coherence of the original, and the suppression of the source creates a suspicious "hole" in the narrative that can be detected by discerning observers.